ni/niveristand-custom-device-handbook/docs/Implement_the_Custom_Device.md

 ### Channel Change Detection

-You can build change detection into the custom device engine so it doesn’t perform actions if the data hasn’t changed.
+You can build change detection into the custom device engine so it does not perform actions if the data has not changed.
 This will cause differing execution times depending on data.

-Some may consider this **[jitter](https://zone.ni.com/reference/en-XX/help/370715P-01/lvrtconcepts/builddeterapps_rt/)**, but it isn’t the literal sense of the word unless the code fails to meet determinism requirements.
-And as long as you don’t fail a requirement, saving time is never bad.
+**Note:** This is not considered [jitter](https://zone.ni.com/reference/en-XX/help/370715P-01/lvrtconcepts/builddeterapps_rt/) unless the code fails to meet determinism requirements.

+There are a variety of change detection methods.
+We will briefly discuss two of them.
+They are simple change detection and change detection with tolerance.

+The following LabVIEW code is an example of simple change detection.

 ![](images/Simple_Change_Detection.JPG)

-**Figure: Simple Change Detection**
+Simple change detection can fail due to floating point precision issues.
+Change detection with tolerance avoids these precision issues.
+You should use tolerances that avoid false triggers.

+The following LabVIEW code is an example of change detection with tolerance.

 ![](images/Change_detection_with_tolerance.JPG)

-**Figure: Change Detection with Tolerance**

-There are a variety of methods for doing change detection.
-We’ll briefly discuss two methods.
-Simple change detection can fail due to floating point precision issues.
-Change detection with tolerance works-around the precision issues.
-Make sure to use tolerances that avoid false triggers.

-Rebuild the device and add 8 Boolean controls to the workspace.
+Rebuild the device and add eight Boolean controls to the workspace.
 Map each control to the corresponding *ADEnCh<1..8>* channel.

 ![](images/ADEnCh1.jpg)

 You should now be able to toggle the channels on and off from the workspace.
-In this contrived example, disabled channels hold the last sample.
+In this example, disabled channels hold the last sample.

 ![](images/Toggle_channels_on_off.jpg)

-Since we thoroughly planned the AES-201 custom device before we started writing code, it was fairly straightforward to implement the device.
-Planning is key.
+Planning is very important.
+Because we thoroughly planned the AES-201 custom device before we started writing code, it was fairly straightforward to implement.